Saturday, April 27, 2024

 What Happens in New York City Stays in New York City

 I'm heading off to New York City for the first time in many years.
-I'll be giving a talk at Rockafeller University.
+I'll be giving a talk at The Rockefeller University.

 Tuesday, February 27, 2024